Who is United Resource Systems?

 Will United Resource Systems sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with United Resource Systems, Inc. again.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also quite possible that you may never hear from or have to deal with United Resource Systems, Inc. again.

 Is United Resource Systems hurting my credit score?